2013 St. Clement Vineyards Napa Valley Merlot

 Merlot based wines are perfect for the lunch or dinner table, It’s naturally soft textures and rich flavors works well with a diverse array of foods.
 For the best wine and food pairing tips.
 Try matching Merlot wines with meat, lamb, veal and stewed dishes.
 Mushrooms, chicken and pork work great.
 Depending on the preparation, use it with fish, if you add earthy sauces or flavorings.
 Merlot based wines are also perfect for a myriad of different cheeses.
 Merlot and Chocolate work for some people, although it’s never excited me personally.
 The grape earned its moniker from its eye catching, dark, blue color.
 Merle in French is translated into a blackbird, which could be taken to reference either the color or the birds fondness for the sweet flavored, thin skinned grape.

-2021 Lievland Vineyards Chenin Blanc
+2021 Reyneke Organic Vinehugger White Chenin Blanc